Joe-Wagstaff/crspy-lite/README.md

 ## Running crspy-lite

-To run the code you need only 2 things: (i) Input time-series data from the CRNS, and (ii) a list of metadata variables.
+To run the code you need only 2 things: (i) **Input time-series data** from the CRNS, and (ii) a list of **metadata variables**.
 For information on the format and requirements of these please go to the wiki pages [Input Timeseries Data](https://github.com/Joe-Wagstaff/crspy-lite/wiki/Input-Timeseries-Data) and [Metadata Input](https://github.com/Joe-Wagstaff/crspy-lite/wiki/Metadata-Input) respectively.
 To then process and visualise your data simply open terminal and type:

 ```bash
 crspy_lite